- Cryptography concepts & applications for managers, networking concepts & monitoring for managers

-GIAC reserves the right to change the specifications for each certification without notice.
-Based on a scientific passing point study, the passing point for the GSLC exam has been determined to be 68% for all candidates receiving access to their certification attempts on or after August 2nd, 2012.
-To verify the format of your current certification attempt, please read the Certification Information found in your portal account at https://exams.giac.org/pages/attempts.
+Note: GIAC reserves the right to change the specifications for each certification without notice.
+Based on a scientific passing point study, the passing point for the GSLC exam has been determined to be 65% for all candidates receiving access to their certification attempts on or after April 15, 2019.
+To verify the format and passing point of your specific certification attempt, read the Certification Information found in your account at https://exams.giac.org/pages/attempts.

 Exam Certification Objectives & Outcome Statements

 - Cryptographic Applications The candidate will demonstrate an understanding of using symmetric, asymmetric, and hashing algorithms to secure data in transit or at rest, as well as the importance of PKI and key management